NREL/dencity-web/README.md

 ## Development

 ```
+bundle
 jruby -S sunspot-solr run
 ```

 You can check that Solr is running by going to `http://localhost:8983/solr`

+In a seperate terminal run `rails s`

 ## Deployment